JOIN US IN nipaluna (HOBART)

 EXHIBIT

-As a sponsor or exhibitor at an APS conference, you'll be aligning your brand with Australia's peak body for Psychology, along with embracing the opportunity to share your innovations, products, and services with key decision makers and psychologists at all stages of their career journey.
+As a sponsor or exhibitor at an APS conference, you'll be aligning your brand with Australia's peak body for psychology, while also creating an opportunity to share your innovations, products and services with key decision makers and psychologists at all stages of their career journey.

 This committee brings together leaders in clinical neuropsychology who guide the development of a thoughtful, evidence-based program.
 Drawing on expertise in assessment, intervention, ethics, research, and education, the committee ensures the conference reflects a rights-based, inclusive, and socially informed future for neuropsychology.